spack/spack/lib/spack/docs/packaging_guide.rst

 To remove all of the above, the command can be called with ``--all``.

+Also, cleans up temporary files for a particular package, by deleting the expanded/checked out source code *and* any downloaded archive.
+If ``fetch``, ``stage``, or ``install`` are run again after this, Spack's build process will start from scratch.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Keeping the stage directory on success
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^